Design Document - Part II API

 - Return:

-- Exceptions: None explicitly.
+void - Exceptions: None explicitly.

 -

-getHtml(webview: vscode.Webview, context: vscode.ExtensionContext): Promise<string>
+getHtml(webview: vscode.Webview, context: vscode.ExtensionContext): Promise<string>- Purpose: Reads the content of

-, and ensures script execution.
+webview.htmlfrom themediafolder, injects a Content Security Policy (CSP) meta tag with a uniquenonce, and ensures script execution.
 This prepares the HTML for display in the webview panel. - Pre-conditions:

-must exist. - Post-conditions: Returns the modified HTML string ready for the webview.
+media/webview.htmlmust exist. - Post-conditions: Returns the modified HTML string ready for the webview.

 - Parameters: